-- 101. Elementary French Four hours Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French. - 102.
-CONTINUATION OF 101 Four hours Text in both courses: Olmsted and Sirich, A Practical French Grammar.
-This is followed by the reading of easy prose. - 201.
-Intermediate French
+101. ELEMENTARY FRENCH Grammar, pronunciation, composition, dictation, oral drill, and conversation are intended to impart a certain amount of eartraining and ability to understand simple spoken French.

+102. CONTINUATION OF 101 Four hours Text in both courses: Fotos and Cattell, Practical French Grammar.
+This is followed by the reading of easy prose.

+201. Intermediate French

 Reading of about two hundred pages of easy nineteenth century text.
 Special stress on idiom.
 Composition based on text read.
-Prerequisite: 101 and 102. - 202.
-Continuation of 201
+Prerequisite: 101 and 102.

+202. CONTINUATION OF 201

 Reading of about three hundred pages of modern prose.
 Composition and thorough review of grammar throughout the year.

-About six hundred pages of outside reading is required for the year. - 301.
-THE ROMANTIC MOVEMENT
+About six hundred pages of outside reading is required for the year.

+301. THE ROMANTIC MOVEMENT

 A history of French literature of the first half of the nineteenth century.
-Collateral reading and reports, Prerequisite: 101 to 202. - 302.
-NINETEENTH CENTURY SECOND HALF Three hours A history of French literature since the middle of the nineteenth century.
 Collateral reading and reports.
+Prerequisite: 101 to 202.

+302. NINETEENTH CENTURY - SECOND HALF

+A history of French literature since the middle of the nineteenth century.
+Collateral reading and reports.
+Prerequisite: 101 to 202.
+Courses 301 and 302 are not offered during 1938-'39.

-Prerequisite: 101 to 202. - 303.
-THE CLASSIC PERIOD
+303. THE CLASSIC PERIOD

 A study of French literature and culture in the seventeenth century as a background for the more detailed study of the classic authors.
 One drama is read in class, others are assigned for outside reading.
-Prerequisite: 202. - 304.
-The Classic Period Three hours
+Prerequisite: 202.